Roof Crush Attorney

-Texas Roof Crush Injury Lawyers
+Corpus Christi Roof Crush Injury Lawyers

 It is clear that inadequate roofing systems pose a daily threat to drivers and passengers.
 Automakers have a duty to outfit all vehicles with properly functioning safety features made with quality materials that can withstand a multitude of scenarios (including rollover accidents).
 If you or a loved one was seriously injured or killed due to a defective roof-related incident, you may be entitled to compensation.
 The guidance of seasoned products liability attorney John Flood, earned across over 30 years of experience, combined with a passion for defending victims of senseless automaker negligence has proven effective for clients.
-Contact us today for a free and confidential case consultation.